 The slogan was taken up during the successful textile strike in Lawrence, Massachusetts, in 1912.
 During this largely women-led effort, thousands of textile workers united with the Industrial Workers of the World to strike for reasonable and humane working hours and pay.
 The song remains symbolic of women’s power to lead and effect change.

 When do I have to vacate my room?

-All rooms must be vacated by noon on Monday, May 19.
-Keys should be returned in a labeled envelope to one of the key boxes at the following locations: North Rocky, Buckland, Pearsons, or Prospect; or outside the Residential Life Office in Safford Hall.
+All rooms must be vacated by noon on Monday following Commencement.
+Keys should be returned in a labeled envelope to the key box outside of the Office of Residential Life at 1 Safford Hall.